Studying the Diophantine problem in finitely generated rings and algebras via bilinear maps

-The scenario is much clearer for rings of integers of global function fields, indeed Shlapentokh \cite{Shla_vertical_def_functions} showed that $\mbb Z$ is e-interpretable in any such ring $O$, and consequently that $\mc{D}(O)$ is undecidable.
-Other results in this direction include undecidability of $\mc{D}(K)$ for any global function field $K$ \cite{Eis_integrality_prime_global_ff_char_2,Shla_holomorphy_positive_char}, and of $\mc{D}(R[t])$, for $R$ any integral domain \cite{Denef_0_characteristic, Denef_positive_characteristic}.
-Some rings where the Diophantine problem remains open are most remarkably $\mbb Q$ (it is known however that this problem is undecidable in $\mbb Z[S^{-1}]$, for $S$ an infinite set of primes of Dirichlet density 1 \cite{Poonen_on_Q}); the rational functions $\mbb C(t)$ (even though $\mc{D}(\mbb C (t_1,t_2))$ is undecidable \cite{Kim_Roush}); and the field of Laurent series $\mbb{F}_p((t))$.
-The decidability of the first order theory of $\mbb C (t)$ and of $\mbb{F}_p((t))$ remains an open problem as well, whereas a classic result of Julia Robinson states that the first order theory of $\mbb Q$ is undecidable.
+The situation is much clearer for rings of integers of global function fields, i.e.\ for finite field extensions of rational function fields of the form $\mbb{F}_p(t)$ for some variable $t$ and some prime integer $p$.
+Indeed, Shlapentokh \cite{ Shla_holomorphy_positive_char} showed that $\mbb{F}_p[t]$ is Diophantine in any such ring $O$, and consequently that $\mc{D}(O)$ is undecidable.

+Some commutative rings where the Diophantine problem remains open are most remarkably $\mbb Q$ (it is known however that this problem is undecidable in $\mbb Z[S^{-1}]$, for $S$ an infinite set of primes of Dirichlet density 1 \cite{Poonen_on_Q}); the rational functions $\mbb C(t)$ (even though $\mc{D}(\mbb C (t_1,t_2))$ is undecidable \cite{Kim_Roush}); and the field of Laurent series $\mbb{F}_p((t))$.
 We refer to \cite{Poonen, Phe_Zah, Shla_book, Koenigsmann2014} for further information and surveys of results in this direction.

+Eisentraeger \cite[Theorem 7.1]{phd_eisentrager} proved the general result that for any finitely generated associative commutative unitary ring $R$, the Diophantine problem $\mc{D}(R)$ is undecidable conditionally on the conjecture that $\mc{D}(O)$ is undecidable for any ring of algebraic integers.
+Moreover, she showed that $\mc{D}(R)$ is undecidable in many cases, see \cite[Theorem 7.1]{phd_eisentrager} or Theorem \ref{t: phd_eisentrager} in this paper.

 Regarding non-commutative rings, Romankov \cite{Romankov_eqns_2} showed that $\mc{D}(F)$ is undecidable in several types of free rings $F$, which include free Lie rings, free associative or non-associative rings, and free nilpotent rings.
-In the same direction the second author, in collaboration with Kharlampovich, recently proved undecidability of $\mc{D}(A)$ in the language of rings, for $A$ any of the following: a free associative $k$-algebra, a free Lie $k$-algebra (of rank at least $3$), and many group $k$-algebras \cite{KM_free_algebras, KM_free_Lie_algebras}.
-In all these cases $k$ is an arbitrary field.
-In Corollary \ref{c: free_intro} we obtain further results of this type.
-Many results regarding the first order theory of free algebras can be found in \cite{KM3, KM2, KM1}.\\
+One can view these rings as free $\mbb{Z}$-algebras, it is essentail, since the proofs use undecidability of the Diophantine problem in the coefficients $\mbb{Z}$.
+Using different methods Kharlampovich and Miasnikov recently proved undecidability of $\mc{D}(A)$, for any of the following rings $A$: a free associative $k$-algebra, a free Lie $k$-algebra (of rank at least $3$), and group $k$-algebras $k(G)$ for various groups $G$ (including free, torsion-free hyperbolic, right-angled Artin, and other groups) \cite{KM_free_algebras, KM_free_Lie_algebras}.
+In all these results the field $k$ is arbitrary, possibly with decidable $\mc{D}(k)$. \\